 Summary: If you want to clean junk files on your Mac, follow this tutorial.
 This post contains simple ways to remove junk files on Mac.
-Also, it recommends the best free and cheap Mac cleaner to help you do quick junk file cleaning on Mac. - from iBoysoft
+Also, it recommends the best free and cheap Mac cleaner to help you do quick junk file cleaning on your Mac. - from iBoysoft

 The accumulated junk files on your Mac take up more and more storage space on your Mac hard drive.
 That is why your Mac gradually runs slowly or sometimes freezes.

 To optimize your Mac performance and keep it in the best state, you need to remove these junk files.
 Well, this tutorial gives efficient and easy-to-operate ways to help you clean junk files on your Mac/MacBook.
 You can follow it to free up more space on your Macintosh HD.

 Table of Contents:

 - 2. How to clean junk files from Mac without software (for free)?